Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Learning with arbitrary effective costs

-\textbf{Remark. } Note that the choice of step sizes $\gamma$ and $\nu$ scale inversely with $m$ and $n$ respectively.
-Moreover, we impose certain restrictions on $\lambda$ and $\tilde{\lambda}$, which may be restrictive.
-In Section~\ref{sec:with-payment}, we remove such issue and propose a learning algorithm with choices of $\gamma$ and $\nu$ that do not scale with $m$ or $n$.
+\textsc{Remark.} The step sizes $\gamma$ and $\nu$ in our analysis scale inversely with $m$ and $n$, and certain restrictions on $\lambda$ and $\tilde{\lambda}$ may appear restrictive.
+In Section~\ref{sec:with-payment}, we address these issues and propose a learning algorithm with step sizes independent of $m$ and $n$.

-\textbf{Remark. } We emphasize that in experiments, sufficiently small and constant values of $\gamma$ and $\nu$ work.
-Hence, the implicit choice obtained in the above theorem is an artifact of our theoretical analysis, and is not a reflection of practical scenarios.
+In practice, however, we observe that sufficiently small constant values of $\gamma$ and $\nu$ work well, indicating that the scaling requirement in the theorem is merely a theoretical artifact rather than a practical limitation.